6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 5) Closing Procurement is closed out from PMBOK® Guide

-How do these changes affect the PMP Exam?
+How do these changes affect the CAPM and PMP Exams?

-Clearly, there are quite a few changes.
-There are several things to consider to determine how big the impact would be of these changes on the exam.
-Let's consider them.
+Clearly, there are quite a few changes that we should expect to affect the PMP and CAPM Exams.
+There are several things to consider in determining how big the impact would be of these changes on the exams.
+Let's take a look at them.

 - ii.
 There are three new processes.
 Thus, there will be at least 5-10% of new content to acknowledge in your PMP exam preparation.

 - iii.
-Most importantly, there is Agile and Scrum related content strewn all over the PMBOK® Guide and a brand new appendix to expand its coverage.
-Your PMP Certification depends on learning the terminology, processes, and application of Agile.
-There is a good chance that PMI will borrow content from the PMI-ACP exam and incorporate it into the PMP certification test.
+Most importantly, there is Agile and Adaptive environments including Scrum and Kanban related content strewn all over the PMBOK® Guide, along with a brand-new appendix and practice guide to expand its coverage.
+Your CAPM or PMP Certification depends on learning the terminology, processes, and application of Agile.
+There is a good chance that PMI will borrow content from the PMI-ACP exam and incorporate it into the CAPM and PMP certification tests.
+This change alone promises the new PMP exam to require greater learning.

 - iv.
 There are several miscellaneous changes that are mentioned above that will affect the exam in small and possibly big ways.